datalad-handbook/book/docs/basics/101-139-hostingservices.rst

   All datasets become projects in the same, pre-existing group.
   The name of a project is its relative path within the root dataset, with all path separator characters replaced by '-' [#f4]_.
 * **collection**:
   A new group is created for the dataset.
-The root dataset (the topmost superdataset) is placed in a "project" project inside this group, and all nested subdatasets are represented inside the group using a "flat" layout [#f4]_.
+The root dataset (the topmost superdataset) is placed in a "project" project inside this group, and all nested subdatasets are represented inside the group using a "flat" layout.
 This layout is the default.

 Consider the ``DataLad-101`` dataset, a superdataset with a several subdatasets in the following layout: